 For the purposes of driving in Australia, “intoxicated” means having a blood alcohol content at or above 0.05 percent.

-Precising definitions can be considered to have truth within the context they are used in.
+The meaning of a precising definition is specific to its context.
 “Is it true that “intoxicated” means having a blood alcohol content at or above 0.05 percent?”
 Well yes, in this document it certainly is.
 You might debate the utility of that definition, but the author has laid down an assumption which must be taken as fact before evaluating their arguments.
 And this definition might represent the consensus of a whole institution, so it becomes a fact within that institution.

 A specific type of precising definition is the emotive definition, where a word is defined to represent the moral and aesthetic biases of the author.